lucianoneto/banco-api-java-spring/README.md

 A project developed to gain experience with the technologies used.
 At first it was a simple bank to learn how to develop in pure Java with only logic and without great vision of larger applications, such as front-end development, APIs for requests, security, among others.

 As time went by and with my new perspective on the programming world, I had the idea of developing an API with the same features as the bank made in pure Java, that is, a project in which the application is controlled through the manager and the same is able to manage and register clients, being able to inactivate them and also return to active.
-These customers are free to organize their financial life through withdrawal, deposit, transfers and extract checking.
+These customers are free to organize their financial life through withdraw, deposit, transfers and extract checking.

 ## 💻 Technologies